 Present Indefinite Tense Examples

-To help you understand the use of the Present Indefinite Tense, we have provided examples of different types of actions.
+To help you understand the use of the Present Indefinite Tense, we have provided some present indefinite tense examples with different types of actions.
 You can use these to identify the tense and test your knowledge.

 - I know how to protest against injustice